 No matter how well we take care of ourselves and our families, everyone gets sick sometimes.

-Evaluating someone’s temperature is a key part of knowing whether he or she needs more serious treatment, and a thermometer is the only way to do that.
+Evaluating someone’s temperature is a key part of knowing whether they need more serious treatment, and a thermometer is the only way to do that.

-Things have come a long way since the mercury-laden glass thermometers of yore, and it can get overwhelming trying to pick out the right thermometer for your household.
+Things have come a long way since the mercury-laden glass thermometers of yore, and trying to pick out the right thermometer for your household can get overwhelming.

 Digital stick thermometers are suitable for taking the temperature of anyone – newborns to adults.